SamirMaoude/samdisk/README.md

+#samdisk
-#samdisk is a site that simulates the online store of a record store
+samdisk is a site that simulates the online store of a record store

-This project was a way to learn django
+This was a [openclassroms](https://openclassrooms.com) project to learn django

 The skills developed after this project are: